waku-org/specs/standards/application/relay-reliability.md

 Function `checkOutgoingMessages` is called periodically, most likely every a few seconds.
 Message hashes can be queried in batch to reduce the number of requests to store nodes, the size in a batch shoud not exceed the max supported size by store node.

-The store node can be set and updated directly by application or selected from peer discovery protocol like [discv5](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/33/discv5.md) or [peer exchange](https://github.com/waku-org/specs/blob/master/standards/core/peer-exchange.md).
+The store node can be set and updated directly by application or selected from peers which are discovery by protocols like [discv5](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/33/discv5.md) or [peer exchange](https://github.com/waku-org/specs/blob/master/standards/core/peer-exchange.md).

 The store node may only support specific pubsub topics, and the application should group message hashes by pubsub topics before querying the store node.